JCube001/Fusion/README.md

 ## TODO

-* Redo the quaternion library header using Vector3 to help store information.
-* Unit tests for Vector3 and Quaternion.
 * Unit tests for all filters.
 * Should look into supporting multiple different degrees of freedom.
 * Find a good way to run unit tests on everything.
-* Add Direction Cosine Matrix (DCM) to the mix.